 Some people have an allergy to beans or members of the legume family.
 Peanuts and soy are common triggers.
 People who have an allergy to one type of legume should take care when consuming other types.

 Many beans and pulses contain lectins, which are proteins that are potentially toxic to humans.
 Soaking and boiling beans reduce the lectin content.
-People should boil beans for at least 10 minutes to ensure they are safe.
+People should boil beans for at least

 The most common side effects of eating beans are gas and intestinal discomfort.
 These are not dangerous but can be unpleasant and even painful for some people.
 When a person adds beans to their diet, they should increase the amount gradually to give their gut time to adjust.

 Beans may not be suitable for a person with irritable bowel syndrome (IBS).
 Many people with inflammatory bowel disease (IBD) find that following a low-FODMAP diet— which restricts certain carbohydrates — reduces their symptoms.

 Learn more here about the FODMAP diet.

 Hot-soaking beans and discarding the water used for soaking, or sprouting, boiling, or cooking them may help reduce digestive symptoms.
 People can take digestive enzymes as supplements to help the body digest beans.

 Learn more here about the lectin-free diet.